nooooaaaaah/StoreMeDaddy/StuffIt/readMe.md

 https://<Server IP Address>:7277
 ```

-This will bring you to the intial login screen
+This will bring you to the initial login screen

 - The default admin credentials are Username: admin; Password: daddy;

-It is recommended to change the default credientials upon inital setup
+It is recommended to change the default credentials upon initial setup

-From there you can explore the features incuded in StuffIt
+From there you can explore the features incudes in StuffIt